Rinnegatamante/lpp-3ds/README.md

 - xerpi for sf2dlib<br>
 - Sean Barrett for stb_truetype<br>
 - Jean-loup Gailly and Mark Adler for zlib<br>
-- Special thanks to Aurelio for testing, bug-fixing and various help with codes and implementations
+- Special thanks to Aurelio and ihaveamac for testing, bug-fixing and various help with codes and implementations
 <br><br>
 NOTE: BMPV and JPGV video formats are made by me with the help of Aurelio.<br>
 More info about this formats and a simple converters in "BMPV" and "JPGV" folder of this repository.<br><br>